RobertEJohnson/Intro-to-Vue-3/notes.md

 An important thing to note is that when using props on a component
     - Make sure to use a v-bind directive if referencing data/methods/computed
       - If you don't use a : you will end up with JUST A STRING.
 Also no bound value.

+It looks like I'm at the point where I could definitely benefit from using Vuex, trying to pass events up is even more cumbersome than in React.